 by RENEE PATRICK Cascade A&E Editor

-A play for mature audiences only, her characters meet for drinks and trade stories from childhood, work and…relationships.
-Daniel likes to create her characters based on people in her life, using names of friends and family members, and always setting her scene on the east coast.
+A play for mature audiences only, her characters meet for drinks trade stories from childhood, work …relationships.
+Daniel likes to create her characters based on people in her life, using names of friends family members, always setting her scene on the east coast.
 “I’ve never lived back east, but my entire family is from there, she commented.
 “I think in the humor back east, people can get away with saying things they can’t other places.”

 From the Stage to the Pen

-“I stumbled into writing in college, I think in my heart I always knew I was a writer but I was such a fame whore, I wanted to be onstage and in the lights,” said Daniel.
-Moving to Bend in 1995 and becoming a parent shifted her focus away from the demands of a life on stage, but it was a trip to 2nd Street Theater to see Michael Slade’s play, Garden Politics, that directed her energies towards playwriting.
+“I stumbled into writing in college, I think in my heart I always knew I was a writer but I was such a fame whore, I wanted to be onstage in the lights,” said Daniel.
+Moving to Bend in 1995 becoming a parent shifted her focus away from the dem s of a life on stage, but it was a trip to 2nd Street Theater to see Michael Slade’s play, Garden Politics, that directed her energies towards playwriting.

-Daniel’s work on a production does not stop at the script; she is the producer, casts the characters, handles publicity and is present at every rehearsal and in-state show. “ It’s a hard job, every day there is a fire to put out, but I get myself on the radio, in the paper and I am fortunate that my daughter is in school full time and I have the energy to do it all.”
+Daniel’s work on a production does not stop at the script; she is the producer, casts the characters, h les publicity is present at every rehearsal in-state show. “ It’s a hard job, every day there is a fire to put out, but I get myself on the radio, in the paper I am fortunate that my daughter is in school full time I have the energy to do it all.”

 The Write Way

 “I do everything wrong because I’m not trained,” laughs Daniel.
 She bases her writing schedule off the theatre season; theatres pick the production schedule almost a year in advance, so as soon as her current production is finished, the writing begins again.
 “Right now theatres are picking their next season, so I need to get my next play finished by September.